hyperion-start/hyperion-core/README.md

 ## How does it work
 Hyperion (like TMuLE) is written in Python and utilizes the [tmux library for python](https://github.com/tmux-python/libtmux) to start components in detached sessions.
 For each host defined in the components a master session is created, in which each component will be started in a window.

+## Installation

+To prevent this package from triggering a cascade of dependency requirements, the GUI (using PyQt4) and the visual validation mode (using graphviz) are optional.
+This comes in handy when installing on minimalistic systems which for instance do not provide an X server.

+The minimal Hyperion package can be installed via setuptools ```python setup.py install``` or via pip ```pip install .```

+To enable dependency graph visualisation, you need to install via pip with ```pip install -e .[GRAPH]``` (if you are running zsh, you need to escape the brackets: ```pip install -e .\[GRAPH\]```)

+Given the fact, that PyQt4 can not be handled by pip, it has to be installed via a package manager ```apt install python-qt4``` (on debian based distributions).
+Hyperion is able to detect if PyQt4 is installed at runtime and if so enable the GUI features.

 ## Usage

 Hyperion is planned to support various modes, but currently the main developing focus is set on the 'run' and the 'slave' mode: